Photos by Jess Lynk

-Kurovski believes that being a female mayor in Central Iowa will soon no longer be atypical.
-As of Nov.
-2017, Kurovski is one of two female mayors in the Central Iowa region.
+Kurovski believes that being a female mayor in central Iowa will soon no longer be atypical.
+As of November 2017, Kurovski is one of two female mayors in central Iowa.

 “I absolutely love that the norm for [my] two little boys is that women are in elected office,” Kurovski says.
 “It is going to be very fascinating and impactful on their lives and how they perceive the world and women being in leadership positions because that is the norm for them.”

 Kurovski is helping make this the new norm.
-When running her first campaign, Kurovski targeted females through Facebook advertisements.
+When running her first campaign, Kurovski targeted women through Facebook advertisements.
 Her message was simple: “Pleasant Hill has never had a female mayor.
 Let’s get one.
-Support me on election day.”
+Support me on Election Day.”